ErikGPerez/ErikGPerez/README.md

 ## Looking for

 I am actively seeking opportunities to further develop my skills and contribute to meaningful projects.
-I am open to exploring new technologies and working in a collaborative environment.
+I am always open to exploring new technologies and working in a collaborative environment.

 ## Let's Connect!